RiverTwilight/rene.wang/README.md

 # NBlog

-A Responsive, Fast and Markdown Blog base on Next.js
+A Responsive, Fast, i18n and Markdown Blog base on Next.js.
+Inspired by this [article](https://dev.to/tinacms/creating-a-markdown-blog-with-next-js-52hk)

 ## Config